demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 22. microsoft-atp-start-investigation
 ---
-Start automated investigation on a machine.
+Start an automated investigation on a machine.

 ##### Base Command